Award Recognised Project

 Low-carbon and energy-efficient considerations

-One Thames Quay exemplifies a commitment to low-carbon and energy-efficient practices through various strategies.
+One Thames Quay exemplifies a commitment to low-carbon and energy-efficient practices through various strategies:

-1. Material reduction was a key focus, with reduced concrete usage in the stability system by approximately 20%.
+• Material reduction was a key focus, with reduced concrete usage in the stability system by approximately 20%.

-2. Additionally, cement replacement techniques decreased the carbon footprint associated with concrete production.
+• Ā Additionally, cement replacement techniques decreased the carbon footprint associated with concrete production.

-How we helped to reduce costs and accelerate the programme
+How we reduced costs and accelerated programme

 This project exemplifies Walsh’s structural engineering approach of driving efficiency on tall buildings through innovation and evidence-driven design to deliver sustainability, cost and programme savings to the client, including: